JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To define which crafts are targetable with the O key, set "KEY_O_TargetCraftFGs = values".
 Values are comma separated fg indices.
 If the KEY_O_TargetCraftFGs setting is empty then default behavior is used.
 To switch between nearest target and cycle targets, set the TargetCraftKeyMethod setting.
 This setting is in the global settings file and in the per-mission config file.
 When the per-mission value is -1 the global value is used.
 To define how filter the target crafts, set the TargetCraftKeySelectOnlyNotInspected setting.
 This setting is in the global settings file and in the per-mission config file.
 When the per-mission value is -1 the global value is used.

+To skip checking projectiles proximity, set "SkipProjectilesProximityCheck = 1".
+The default value is 0.

 See "mission.txt".